-Now let’s delve deeper into our five top stock picks for your 2018 portfolio.
+Now let’s delve deeper into our five top tech stocks for your portfolio:

 In the last three months, MU has received 22 buy ratings and just two hold ratings from the Street.
 The average analyst price target stands at $50.39 — over 20% upside from the current share price.